DavidDHofmann/video2pic/README.md

 ```

 This will create a virtual python environment called “video2pic”
 containing the required packages.
-Now you’re ready to go!
+You may need to restart your R-session
+after this!

 ## Example